haowei-2014/acto-coding-challenge/README.md

 First, `cd` to this folder.
 ### Prerequisite:
 - Edit `.env.example` file, add your `OPENAI_API_KEY`, and rename the file to `.env`
 - Download TMDB 5000 Movie Datasets, and put them in `./data` folder.
-Only the first 100 rows are used.
+Only the first 100 rows are used in code.
 ```
 data
 ├── tmdb_5000_credits.csv